Schedule of accepted presentations

-A list of currently accepted presentation titles and authors can be found on the accepted titles page.
+The schedule of accepted presentation titles, authors, and abstracts can be found on the Symposium Schedule page.

 For all submissions, please fill in the online Abstract Submission Form.

 Much of the following text has been altered from the SVP 2019 abstract submission website.
 However note that there are differences, including the ability to submit TWO (2) first-authored abstracts, and the inclusion of a "lightning talks" session of 5 minute presentations giving people the chance to present the very latest discoveries.

 Abstracts have the same formatting guidelines as SVP:

 - A maximum of 500 characters is permitted for the abstract title.

 - A maximum of 2200 characters is permitted for the abstract body.

 - A maximum of 150 characters is permitted for acknowledgment of funding sources.

 - Blank spaces between words will not count as characters.

 Do not include citations, references, figures, captions, or ad hominem statements.